Louis Salleron: World War II (1939–45)

 The struggle is ... open between the old cadres and the new principles.
 The truth forces us to say that the first year's experience of the Peasant Corporation marks a clear-cut success for statism.
 The Corporation is practically without financial resources, and, in its every move, it is kept on leading strings by the administration.
 This grave fact must be brought to the attention of the peasant world.
 If, in fact, the Corporation does not become the peasants' instrument of liberation, it will be the most perfect instrument of oppression one can imagine.

 In response, Salleron was dismissed from his position in the Corporation in late 1941, and the weekly Syndicats paysans was closed soon after.

 Towards the end of the war, Salleron was starting to take a more realistic view of the necessary reforms.

 In 1944, he created draft proposals for agricultural planning in the postwar period, for large-scale technical assistance to reduce costs, and for farm equipment cooperatives.

-Later years (1945–92)
+Later life and death (1945–92)

 After the war, Salleron continued to publish in monarchist or Catholic journals such as Fédération, La France catholique and La Nation française.

-He led conferences on corporatist thought at the Centre d'études politiques, économiques et civiques (CEPEC), which was founded in 1954.
+He led conferences on corporatist thought at the Centre d'études politiques et civiques (CEPEC), which was founded in 1954.

 In 1956, Salleron and Jean Madiran founded the journal Itinéraires, which later became a leading organ for criticism of the reforms within the Catholic Church after the Second Vatican Council of 1962–65.

 Louis Salleron died on 20 January 1992.